-With industry experts claiming that exporting goods abroad makes small businesses more competitive, innovative and raises productivity by up to a third in the first year alone, winning trade overseas is a key way for companies to kickstart growth and prosper in the marketplace.
+With industry experts claiming that exporting goods abroad makes small businesses more competitive, innovative and productive, winning trade overseas is a key way for companies to kickstart growth and prosper in the marketplace.

 But how can small businesses crack international markets?
 Given the various demands companies need to satisfy to ship their products abroad, expanding can often be a complex and time-consuming process.